NanoAdblocker/NanoCore2/notes/sanity_tests.md

 **Expected**
 1. All boxes are green and stay green
-1. No highlight marker and no linter marker in `My filters` tab
+1. No highlighter marker and no linter marker in `My filters` tab

 **Cleanup**
 1. Remove added filters